hetalang/VPopMIP.jl/README.md

 [![Build Status](https://github.com/hetalang/VPopMIP.jl/actions/workflows/CI.yml/badge.svg?branch=master)](https://github.com/hetalang/VPopMIP.jl/actions/workflows/CI.yml?query=branch%3Amaster)

-> ⚠️ This package is under active development.
+> ⚠️ This package is under development.

 ## Why this package?

-`VPopMIP.jl` implements a cohort-selection workflow where a large plausible population is filtered into a smaller virtual population that matches reported clinical summary statistics.
+`VPopMIP.jl` implements a cohort-selection workflow where a large plausible population is filtered into a smaller virtual population that matches reported clinical results (summary statistics and individual patients data).
 The approach is formulated as a mixed-integer programming (MIP) problem and is designed for practical QSP calibration workflows.

-This draft README is based on your poster:
-- “Mixed-Integer Optimization for Virtual Population Selection in QSP Models”
-- Two-step process: generate plausible patients, then optimize selection against reported endpoints
-- Endpoint support highlighted in the poster: mean/sd, quantiles, and progression-free/survival curves

 ## Installation